AKSW/docs.ontowiki.net/Home.md

 But thats not all, OntoWiki provides a rich set of extensions.
 In the following a collection:
 * Wikipedia like [Wiki's](https://github.com/AKSW/article.ontowiki/wiki),
 * (PubSubHubbub)[https://github.com/AKSW/pubsub.ontowiki#pubsubontowiki] to spread your local knowledge changes over the web and be synced with foreign sources
-* Extension named CubeViz for [visualization of statistical data](https://github.com/AKSW/cubeviz.ontowiki/wiki) which are organized in the [DataCube](http://www.w3.org/TR/vocab-data-cube/) format.
-OntoWiki + CubeViz are already in use for the [Open Data portal](http://open-data.europa.eu/open-data/de/apps) of the European Union.
+* Extension named [CubeViz](https://github.com/AKSW/cubeviz.ontowiki/wiki) for visualization of statistical data which are organized in the [DataCube](http://www.w3.org/TR/vocab-data-cube/) format.
+OntoWiki + CubeViz are already in use for the [Open Data portal](http://open-data.europa.eu/open-data/de/apps) of the European Union!
 * [Integration](https://github.com/AKSW/map.ontowiki) of maps - if your data containing geographical information you are able to see it on a map

 # Users